Skip to Content

 Final Thoughts

 Even healthy German Shepherds can get occasional diarrhea, so you mustn’t be worried.
-Feed your dog plain, easily digestible food such as chicken and rice to get him back on his feet again.
+Feed your dog plain, easily digestible food such as chicken and rice to get him back on his paws.